comp-machine-learning-fall2022/portfolio-JuliaYu2002/mse_kfold/README.md

 ## The Sklearn [Kfold Cross Val](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html)

-The Sklearn function for Kfoldcv uses an estimator (for example, an initialized decision tree, linear regression, etc.), the input data, the output data, how to analyse the results (the type of analysis to perform), the number of folds, and various other parameters.
+The Sklearn function for Kfoldcv uses an estimator (for example, an initialized decision tree, linear regression, etc.), the input data, the output data, how to analyze the results (the type of analysis to perform), the number of folds, and various other parameters.

 This only requires an initialized estimator to work, and it returns a Numpy array of the cross val results.